microsoft/BotFramework-Composer/Composer/README.md

 ### extending an extension

 As designed, the Extension is sealed to its current React Component implementation.
 If during a design session one wanted to add a property on a Dialog configured to a particular Extension that was not supported by the Editors current schema, this would require a new schema, which would map to a new Editor type.

+## multiple editors

+This section will explain how multiple editors are supported in details, including how editors are organized in a hierachy way, how data is bubbled up from children to parent, then to shell, etc.